brugr9/Heartbeat51/README.md

 <div style='page-break-after: always'></div>

-## 5. Monitoring
+## 5. Wireshark

-Use Wireshark to monitor PSL for sending its MQTT messages over port 1883 (cp.
+We use Wireshark to monitor PSL for sending its MQTT messages over port 1883 (cp.
 [5] and [6], see Listing 5.1. and Figure 5.1.).

 *Listing 5.1.: Wireshark Filter TCP Port 1883*
 ```